Inverted Hammer Candle Pattern

 Shooting Star Candlestick

-This is a bearish reversal candlestick pattern.
-It occurs at the top of a market trend.
+This is a bearish reversal candle pattern.
+It forms at the tops of a market trend.

 Technical Analysis of Shooting Star Candlestick

-A sell is confirmed when a candlestick closes below the neckline, this is the opening of the candlestick on the left side of this pattern.
+A sell is completed when a candle stick closes below the neckline, this is opening of the candle stick on the left side of this pattern.
 The neckline in this case is a support level.

 Stop orders for the sell stock trades should be placed a few pips above the highest stocks price on the recent high.

-The Shooting Star is named so because at the top of an upward market stocks trend this stocks candlestick pattern resembles a shooting star up in the sky.
+The Shooting Star is named so because at the top of an upwards market stocks trend this stocks candlestick pattern resembles a shooting star up in the sky.